 We also have high quality commercial kitchen facilities, well equipped visual art spaces, technology workshops incorporating wood and metal work, a laser cutter and photography.
 Situated adjacent to our teaching and learning facilities is a large, well-maintained and highly utilised oval.

-Science, technology, engineering and maths (STEM) Centre
+Science, technology, engineering and mathematics (STEM) Centre

 The CBHS STEM Centre is a specially-designed teaching facility that focuses exclusively on delivering educational and instructional activities in the areas of STEM.

 The stylish and relaxed environment is designed to capture and attract the imagination of young people and promote interest in the vast range of career paths and options available to scientists, technologists, engineers and mathematicians.
 The STEM Centre allows students to undertake practical science experiments, use robotics equipment, learn and apply coding skills and explore engineering concepts.
 Our digital media suite includes high end Apple computers with software for students to edit video, a sound studio and a studio for filmmaking.

 CBHS is a powerful participant in the F1 in Schools STEM Challenge where students take on the challenge of developing the world’s fastest miniature F1 car.
 Groups of students have to follow a pathway of engineering and manufacturing disciplines: design, analyse, test, make and race.
 They are provided with access to real world technology such as 3D CAD/CAM/CAE engineering design software.

 The STEM Centre provides students with a unique opportunity to learn and develop new skills in a technology rich environment.
 Having a dedicated space for access to advanced technology and a space where students feel empowered to engage in high level problem-solving is critical for student development in the 21st century.

 Inclusive Education Centre (IEC)

 Our purpose-built IEC is a space that integrates innovative architecture and creative interior design to maximise student engagement in learning programs.